What you should know about bradykinesia

 Bradykinesia can also be a side effect of medications or a symptom of other neurological issues.
+It is related to akinesia, which is when a person has difficulty performing voluntary movements.

 - The most obvious symptom is unusually slow movements and reflexes.